 Registration Process.
-The administration of Farley College claims that the entire registration process should last an average of 40 minutes with a standard deviation of 6 minutes.
+The administration of Farley College claims that the entire registration process should last an average of 40 minutes with known standard deviation of 6 minutes.
 A reporter for the college newspaper claims that the average time is much more than 40 minutes.
-In a sample of 49 students, it is found that the average time needed by these students to complete the registration process was 47 minutes.
+In a sample of 49 students, it is found that the average time needed by these students to complete the registration process was 43 minutes.
 Can we accept the administration's claim?
 (Use a 5% level of significance).
+Find the power of the test against $H_1 : \mu = 44$.